darshth/Auto_NLP_Tools/AutoCleaner/README.md

 ## Use on your own Machine

--Download this autocleaner.py on your computer.
+-Download the autocleaner.py file on your computer.

 -Install the dependencies.